 Bloggers, do you name your recipes according to what will do well for SEO?

-No mayo was used in the making of this Vegan Potato Salad with Herbs.
-Just a simple oil and vinegar dressing and a ton of herbs turn this make ahead summer side dish into a spectacular treat.
-Adding the optional finely chopped sun dried tomatoes makes it extra special!
+No mayo was used to make this vegan potato salad with herbs.
+Just a simple oil and vinegar dressing and herbs turn this summer side dish into a treat.

 - 4 pounds medium red or gold potatoes, peeled if desired and cut into 1 ½-inch pieces

 - 1 ¾ teaspoon salt